 “Fiction must stick to facts, and the truer the facts the better the fiction.”

 Oh, such a wonderful line, and so true.
-This book is technically marked as fiction (even though it is an essay and is thus non-fiction).
+This book is technically marked as fiction (even though it is an essay from a rewrite my essay service and is thus non-fiction).
 Yet almost everything in it is fact, which makes it all the more wonderful.
 It reminds me of The Mezzanine, a book by Nicholson Baker, where he painstakingly describes a lunch break.
 That book too, is fiction, but it is almost entirely based on facts, which makes it a strange and wonderful read.